 - In a separate bowl, whisk the sugar and the egg.
 Add the buttermilk and whisk until combined.
 Set aside.1 large egg, 3 tablespoon dark brown sugar, 1¾ cup buttermilk, cold

 - In a medium bowl, whisk together the flour, baking soda, and salt.
-Using a pastry cutter (or 2 forks), cut the butter into the dough until the butter resembles the size of peas.4 cups all-purpose flour, 1 teaspoon baking soda, 1 teaspoon Kosher or fine sea salt, 4 tablespoon cold unsalted butter, cut into cubes
+Using a pastry cutter (or 2 forks), cut the butter into the dough until the butter resembles the size of peas.
+You can also use a food processor fitted with the blade attachment to pulse the butter through.4 cups all-purpose flour, 1 teaspoon baking soda, 1 teaspoon kosher or fine sea salt, 4 tablespoon cold unsalted butter, cut into cubes

 - Add the buttermilk mixture to the flour mixture.
 Stir until the flour is moistened through.
 Squeeze out the juice from the soaked fruit as much as you can, then add the fruit to the dough.
 Mix until combined.